 The Firm holds a significant amount of cash with third party banks, only a portion of which is needed to meet ongoing operational needs of the Firm.
-As of June, 30, 2023, the estimated amount of non-operating cash held by the Firm was \$66 million.
-This balance represents a \$23 million increase versus the prior quarter in preparation for additional seed investment and the annual dividend to DWS Group GmbH & Co.
-KGaA.
+As of September 30, 2023, the estimated amount of non-operating cash held by the Firm was \$68 million.
+This balance represents a \$2 million increase versus the prior quarter due to lower HQLA investment during the quarter due to the annual dividend paid to DWS Group GmbH & Co.
+KGaA and in preparation for the upcoming seed investment.